 MSH Joins Girls Not Brides: The Global Partnership to End Child Marriage

-MSH has been actively engaged in activities to mitigate the implications of child marriage, such as promoting equal access to health care for women and girls in more than 135 countries for over four decades.
+MSH has been actively engaged in activities to help end--and mitigate the implications of--child marriage, such as promoting equal access to health care for women and girls in more than 135 countries for over four decades.
 Projects include the Nigeria Community-Based Support for Orphans and Vulnerable Children (OVC) Project where MSH has partnered with Africare to develop a strategy to combat child marriage and the recent USAID funded, Leadership, Management, and Governance (LMG) project, led by MSH, which will focus on gender equity.

 MSH will help the partnership examine key policy and advocacy issues pertaining to child marriage from a gender and health lens and assist Girls Not Brides with their national advocacy, helping to facilitate relationships between them and MSH’s worldwide country offices.
 “MSH considers child marriage as both a public health issue and a human rights issue,” said Crystal Lander, MSH Director of Policy & Advocacy.